-Understanding how pain is defined is important in order to learn how to better control it.
-For the purposes of research and medical practice, pain can be separated into three categories:
+Understanding how pain is defined can be helpful in learning how to control it better.
+For the purposes of research and medical practice, pain is typically divided into three categories:

-One common type of pain is acute pain, currently defined as pain lasting less than 3 to 6 months, or pain that is directly related to tissue damage.
-This is the kind of pain that is experienced from a paper cut or needle prick.
+Pain that lasts less than 3 to 6 months, or pain directly related to tissue damage, is called acute pain.
+This is the type of pain caused by a paper cut or needle prick.
 Other examples of acute pain include:

 - Touching a hot stove or iron.
-This pain will cause a fast, immediate, intense pain with an almost simultaneous withdrawal of the body part that is being burned.
-More of an aching pain might be experience a few seconds after the initial pain and withdrawal, another type of pain, more of an ache, is likely to be experienced.
+This pain will cause a fast, immediate, intense pain with an almost simultaneous withdrawal of the body part being burned.
+A few seconds after the initial pain and withdrawal, another type of pain, more of an ache, is likely to be experienced.

-- Smashing one’s finger with a hammer.
-This pain is similar to that of touching a hot stove in that there is immediate pain, withdrawal and then “slower” aching pain.
+- Smashing one's finger with a hammer.
+This pain is similar to that of touching a hot stove in that there is immediate pain, withdrawal, and then a “slower” aching pain.

 - Labor pains.
 The pain during childbirth is acute and the cause is certainly identifiable.

-The longer pain goes on the more susceptible it is to other influences and developing into a chronic pain problem.
-These influences include such things as the ongoing pain signal input to the nervous system even without tissue damage, lack of exercise (physical deconditioning), a person’s thoughts about the pain, as well as emotional states such as depression and anxiety.
+When pain persists, it becomes more affected by other influences, which can increase the individual's risk of developing chronic pain.
+These influences include such things as the pain signal continuing to reach the central nervous system after the tissue has healed, lack of exercise (physical deconditioning), a person’s thoughts about the pain, as well as emotional states such as depression and anxiety.

 In This Article: